-Our native tree saplings can be kept in a cool, dry garage over winter and planting in early spring if needed.
-Otherwise try planting into a large pot and placing in a sheltered location.
+Our native tree saplings can be kept in a cool, dry garage over winter and planted in early spring if needed.
+Otherwise, try planting it into a large pot and placing it in a sheltered location.
 For more information, have a look at our how to repot a tree video.

 When choosing trees for your garden have a look and see which ones are native to your area.
 These will be the most suitable and hardier to the conditions in your local area.